Snapchat joins Facebook and Twitter in locking Donald Trump’s account

 The world has reacted in horror to the events, and many have already begun to ask questions as to what share of the blame not only Trump’s enablers deserve for the insurrection, but the social media companies that have repeatedly refused to remove his frequently incendiary rants and lies from their platforms.

-After the attempted insurrection yesterday, Twitter was the first to announce it would lock President Trump’s account for 12 hours.
-Cutting off Trump’s personal access to his favorite platform.
+After the attempted insurrection yesterday, Twitter was the first to announce it would lock President Trump’s account, cutting off Trump’s personal access to his favorite platform for 12 hours.
 The company also deleted three of Trump’s most recent tweets, including a surreal video reply Trump gave after the failed insurrection.

 This means that the account of @realDonaldTrump will be locked for 12 hours following the removal of these Tweets.
 If the Tweets are not removed, the account will remain locked.